 For me, serendipity came in the shape of a stray dog (at least I thought he was a stray).
 “Jack”, as his named turned out to be, stopped me in my tracks.
 He literally stood in the middle of the road, so I scooped him up, put him in my car, took him home, and gave him a good bath.
 And that night, while searching for his people through a Facebook community for lost pets, I found my future.

 As it turned out, I’d picked up Jack right in front of his own house.
+(You see a theme here?!)
 So really, he had a bath, met some new friendly faces, and then his life happily resumed, as normal.
 His people were relieved to have him home, and they secured the gate to their back yard, so he wouldn’t take himself on walks alone again.

 My life, however, changed for more than just a day

 Crossing paths with Jack opened my eyes to the world of orphaned companion animals and the great need to help them find homes.
 I began photographing animals in one of Sydney's largest pounds.
-I spent my days photographing all the dogs and cats who needed the world to see who they were, where they were, and just how much love they had to give.
+My weekends were spent photographing all the dogs and cats who needed the world to see who they were, where they were, and just how much love they had to give.